Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to minocycline, sarecycline, doxycycline, omadacycline, tetracycline, demeclocycline, any other medications, or any of the ingredients in minocycline foam.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); isotretinoin (Absorica, Amnesteem, Clavaris, Myorisan, Zenatane); or penicillin.
+- tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while taking minocycline topical.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have diarrhea or watery stools.
 Also, tell your doctor if you have or have ever had asthma, lupus (condition in which the immune system attacks many tissues and organs including the skin, joints, blood, and kidneys), intracranial hypertension (pseudotumor cerebri; high pressure in the skull that may cause headaches, blurry or double vision, vision loss, and other symptoms), or kidney or liver disease.